 R2L is 500 feet off the ground in Two Liberty Place, the third tallest building in Philadelphia.
 With its bird’s-eye views of Philadelphia and creative American cuisine by Chef Daniel Stern, R2L is one of the city’s most spectacular culinary experiences.

 R2L’s bar and lounge area is called Bar 2L and it’s a great spot to go for a drink and a light bite while catching the sunset.

 Visit for happy hour Monday through Friday from 4:30 to 6:30 p.m. and enjoy great deals on snacks and drinks.
 The city views are always complimentary.

-Nineteen, the restaurant, cafe, bar and lounge atop the Hyatt at the Bellevue, is a stunning and elegant addition to Philadelphia’s dining scene.
+Nineteen, the restaurant, cafe, bar and lounge atop the The Bellevue Hotel, is a stunning and elegant addition to Philadelphia’s dining scene.
 But it’s not just for formal dinners — Nineteen also boasts a comfortable side that is casual yet sophisticated.

 One of the most dramatic features of Nineteen is its lofty location on the Bellevue’s top floor — the 19th to be exact.
 Taking advantage of said altitude, large, floor-to-ceiling windows offer panoramic views of the city’s skyline and beyond.

 Nineteen is open for breakfast, lunch, dinner and weekend brunch seven days a week.
-It’s bar and lounge is open seven days a week as well.
-(Exact hours are here.)
+Its bar and lounge is open seven days a week as well.